Is Six Figure Mentors A Pyramid Scheme Scam?

-I learnt about affiliate marketing from scratch over here and one thing I did like about the program initially, was there weren’t any relentless upsells.
+The one thing I did like about the above program initially, was there weren’t any relentless upsells.

 While those high ticket products may be awesome to sell when you make a commission, I think people do deserve value for money.
 Even more importantly, when they are just starting out.